SplineSketch: Even More Accurate Quantiles with Error Guarantees: Conclusions and Discussion

 One of the challenges when implementing SplineSketch is dealing with high-frequency items.
-One possible approach is using the Misra-Gries sketch~\cite{misra1982finding}, which restores theoretical guarantees (Sec.~\ref{sec:theory}) and very high accuracy for inputs with heavy hitters, as demonstrated in \Cref{sec:expSkewed}.
+One possible approach is using the Misra-Gries sketch~\cite{misra1982finding}, which restores theoretical guarantees (Section~\ref{sec:theory}) and very high accuracy for inputs with heavy hitters, as demonstrated in \Cref{sec:expSkewed}.
 Nevertheless, using a heavy-hitter sketch comes at a cost of increased update, merge, and query times, so we also provide a faster version without a heavy hitter sketch.
 Another limitation of our implementation arises from using the \texttt{double} data type in Java, which means that for some inputs with many significant digits (e.g., the SOSD benchmark~\cite{sosd,MarcusKRSMK0K20sosd}), accuracy degrades as the sketch rounds many items to the same \texttt{double} value; this can be addressed by changing the underlying data type, e.g., to 64-bit integers.
-While we optimized the Java version to some extent, our implementation is so far a prototype intended to demonstrate the main advantages and challenges of our approach.
-Due to the intricacies of maintaining the buckets, our sketch is slower in processing the input stream than KLL or MomentSketch but already faster in streaming than $t$-digest.
-However, further optimizations are possible, such as the ones presented in \cite{pfeil.etal:2025:proc.21stint.workshopdatamanag.newhardw.} (though not applicable to Python or Java).
+While we optimized the Java version to some extent, our implementation is so far a prototype intended to demonstrate the main advantages of our approach and outline its implementation challenges.
+Due to the intricacies of maintaining the buckets, our sketch is slower in processing the input stream than KLL or MomentSketch, especially when many merge operations are performed.
+However, SplineSketch is already faster in streaming than $t$-digest.
+Moreover, further optimizations are possible, such as the ones presented in \cite{pfeil.etal:2025:proc.21stint.workshopdatamanag.newhardw.} (though not applicable to Python or Java).
 Thus, a well-optimized implementation may be significantly faster than $t$-digest.

 From the theoretical point of view, we ask whether one can modify our algorithm so that the error bounds have better dependency on $\alpha$.
 We note that there is some evidence from the comparison-based lower bounds in~\cite{CormodeV20} that a factor of $\log \log \alpha$ may be necessary without using bit-packing tricks developed for $q$-digest in~\cite{GuptaSW24optimaQS-non-comp}.
-The accuracy in practice, despite being already very high, may also be improved, and it is not clear where is the accuracy limit of quantile summaries on real-world datasets.
+The accuracy in practice, despite being already very high, may also be improved, and it is not clear where is the accuracy limit of quantile summaries on real-world or synthetic datasets.